By Press Release in Industry on 28th Feb 2011 8:00

 A second Scottish trial, located on the Heartlands brownfield restoration site at Polkemmet central Scotland, is being carried out by Earthcare to look at the benefits of using digestate in the growing of energy crops*.

-The trial involves the planting of five hardwood tree species, including Red Alder, Cherry, Eucalyptus, Poplar and Birch into the site's poor quality soils - which have been blended with quality digestate and compost.
+The trial involves the planting of five hardwood tree species, including Red Alder, Cherry, Eucalyptus, Poplar and Birch into the site's poor-quality soils - which have been blended with quality digestate and compost.
 Following the incorporation of the organic materials, the tree crops will be planted according to standard commercial practice.

 The third Scottish trial is being run by the Forestry Commission.
 This will ascertain if silver birch, grown for biomass production, can be established on post-industrial land.
 Compost and digestate fibre will be cultivated into the existing soil and then planted in the tree plugs by spring.
-The project consists of two trial sites at Dalquhandy, a former open cast coal mine in Lanarkshire; and Addiewell, a former oil shale spoil tip in West Lothian.
+The project consists of two trial sites at Dalquhandy, a former open-cast coal mine in Lanarkshire; and Addiewell, a former oil shale spoil tip in West Lothian.

 The digestate used in all three Scottish trials is being provided by Scottish Water Horizons.
-The trials will assess improvements in the growing medium in the short term (by end of March 2011) by sampling the amended soils and assessing initial plant establishment.
+The trials will assess improvements in the growing medium in the short term (by the end of March 2011) by sampling the amended soils and assessing initial plant establishment.

-Anaerobic digestion (AD) involves the breaking down of biodegradable material using micro-organisms in the absence of oxygen.
-It is currently used to treat wastewater at sewage treatment works in the UK, but can also be used to treat other organics wastes including household food waste, farmyard manures and energy crops.
+Anaerobic digestion (AD) involves the breaking down of biodegradable material using microorganisms in the absence of oxygen.
+It is currently used to treat wastewater at sewage treatment works in the UK, but can also be used to treat other organic wastes including household food waste, farmyard manures and energy crops.
 The process also provides a source of renewable energy in the form of biogas (a mixture of methane and carbon dioxide).
 Anaerobic Digestate, or biofertiliser, is the organic material produced during the process of anaerobic digestion.
 This is an organic material which is naturally high in valuable nutrients such as nitrogen, phosphorus and other elements required for healthy plant growth and fertile soil.

 Want to post a comment in response to this article?